firefinancialservices/slate/source/index.md

 search: false
 ---

-# Integrating to the Fire Business Account API
+# Integrating to the fire.com Business Account API

-The Fire API allows you to deeply integrate Fire Business Account features into your application or back-office systems.
+The fire.com API allows you to deeply integrate Business Account features into your application or back-office systems.

 The API provides read access to your profile, accounts and transactions, event-driven notifications of activity on the account and payment initiation via batches.
 Each feature has it's own HTTP endpoint and every endpoint has its own permission.